 SOLESTA® is indicated for the treatment of fecal incontinence in patients 18 years and older who have failed conservative therapy (eg. diet, fiber therapy, anti-motility medications).

-Important Safety Information about SOLESTA
+Important Safety Information for Patients (SOLESTA)

 It is important for you to know that SOLESTA® (hyaluronic acid/dextranomer) does not work for everyone and you may not benefit from SOLESTA treatment.
 It is also important for you to know that you may not experience immediate improvement after your first treatment with SOLESTA and the full effects of SOLESTA may not be apparent until 3 to 6 months after treatment.

 People who have an infection or who are currently experiencing bleeding in the rectum or anus should not receive SOLESTA.
 People who have problems in the rectum or anus, such as tumor, abnormal anatomy, large dilated blood vessels (hemorrhoids), or cracks in the tissue (anal fissures) should not receive SOLESTA.
-People who have active inflammation of their bowels (Crohn’s disease or ulcerative colitis) should not receive SOLESTA.
+People who have active inflammation of their bowels (Crohn's disease or ulcerative colitis) should not receive SOLESTA.
 People who have trouble fighting off infection (immunodeficiency disorder such as HIV/AIDS) or who take medication to suppress the immune system, such as those used in cancer or organ transplant patients, should not receive SOLESTA.
 If you already have a device or material placed in your rectum or anus, or if you have had radiation treatments in your pelvic area before, you should not receive SOLESTA.
+You should tell your doctor if you have any allergies or if you had problems with your rectum or anus in the past.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch/ or call 1-800-FDA-1088.